3r4y/3r4y/README.md

-## I am a full stack developer, interested in Windows kernel development and low-level programming, at uintptr.co
+## I am a full stack developer, interested in Windows kernel development and low-level programming, at uintptr.dev

 ### my open-source projects 🤗